 Williams and Peterson provided information to police that linked Smith to Braum’s killing.

 The three defendants, all single and all recent migrants who worked in U.S. Steel’s massive Clairton works, were tried together and convicted of first-degree murder on February 13, 1931.

 The case against them was quite strong.
 They had committed numerous robberies, were involved in multiple shootings, and were in possession of stolen merchandise.

 The jury recommended death sentences for all three defendants, a highly unusual disposition for a murder with a single victim.
-A similar disposition had occurred only once before in Allegheny County.
+A similar disposition had occurred only twice before in Allegheny County.
 Both cases involved minority-group defendants killing white victims in eras of heightened discrimination: in an 1891 case involving three Eastern European immigrant steelworkers wrongly convicted of murdering a white boss during a labor dispute and a 1905 case involving three Black defendants convicted of killing a white victim in a felony murder.